 Each recycled plastic bottle saves enough energy to power a light bulb for 3 hours.
 If each of the approximately 18.9 million households in the UK recycled just one more plastic bottle per week, we could save enough energy to provide more than 57 million hours of light!

-Increased recycling rates also reduces waste and the amount of rubbish going into landfill, as well as giving plastic a second life.
-All of which are great
+Not only that but increased recycling rates also reduces waste and the amount of rubbish going into landfill.
+This is great for our soil as there are less

 Recycling Around the Home

 Some plastic bottles tend to get recycled more than others.
 Try looking around your home and make sure that you are recycling everything you can.